 I had the most stylish café macchiato of my life at the exquisite Café Meletti in Ascoli Piceno and had fun exploring the world’s second largest Roman-era water cisterns beneath the streets of Fermo on a guided tour.

-That’s not forgetting a stroll to Petritoli, with its medieval palazzo, nineteenth century theatre, and civic tower with its spectacular view of fields, mountains and sea.
+That’s not forgetting a stroll to Petritoli, with its medieval palazzo, nineteenth century theatre, and civic tower with a spectacular view of fields, mountains and sea.

 So you see, our truffle safari was only the beginning of our experience in the Garden of Le Marche in Italy.
 Roberto’s vision at La Scentella is to nurture an authentic tourism of relationship, where strangers arrive at his kitchen table and become friends.
 Good food, good people, good times.
 Life’s too short for anything less.